All Episodes

 I've been trying to call for three months.

-And I have this observation, first of all, um, I don't know if American realize that that we this is uh revolution that we are going through.
+First of all, I don't know if Americans realize that this is a revolution that we are going through.

-And um I'm sorry I'm a little nervous.
+And I'm sorry, I'm a little nervous.

-Um Wait a minute.
+Wait a minute.

-Let me let me let me try to help you get focused here.
+Let me help you get focused here.

-What what what is what the revolution going on?
+What's the revolution going on?

-So um Nizi, I gave a speech.
+So Suriniti gave a speech.

-They will be pushing into the iron bar, and and all the people will have a big smiling face.
+They will be pushing into the iron bar, and all the people will have a big smiling face.

-Okay, so what's what you think is is that Obama represents a Marxist revolution that's in disguise yes, uh there are two groups of people here.
+What you think is, is that Obama represents a Marxist revolution that's in disguise as through this elect, yes.

 For us, we think we are going through a normal election.